-Allocation of electrical losses in transmission grid and supply networks subsection (3).
+Allocation of electrical losses in transmission grid and supply networks

-284.(1) Electrical losses in a transmission grid must be allocated to trading participants taking supply from the grid, or a supply network connected to the grid, on a 1/2 hourly basis in proportion to the electricity taken from the grid in the 1/2 hour.

-(2) For subsection (1), electricity taken from a transmission grid for a contestable customer taking supply at a point on a supply network connected to the grid must be worked out by adding, to the measured electricity taken at the point where the customer takes supply from the supply network, the losses within the supply network worked out under

-(3) A connection agreement, made in accordance with the Queensland Grid Code between a contestable customer and an obligated supplier through whose supply network electricity is supplied to the customer, must state a loss factor to be applied to the customer's consumption to work out the electrical losses within the supply network to be allocated to the customer.
+- 284.(1) Electrical losses in a transmission grid must be allocated to trading participants taking supply from the grid, or a supply network connected to the grid, on a one-half hourly basis in proportion to the electricity taken from the grid in the one-half hour. - (2) For subsection (1), electricity taken from a transmission grid for a contestable customer taking supply at a point on a supply network connected to the grid must be worked out by adding, to the measured electricity taken at the point where the customer takes supply from the supply network, the losses within the supply network worked out under subsection (3). - (3) A connection agreement, made in accordance with the Queensland grid code between a contestable customer and an obligated supplier through whose supply network electricity is supplied to the customer, must state a loss factor to be applied to the customer's consumption to work out the electrical losses within the supply network to be allocated to the customer.